sriramgkn/sriramgkn.github.io/_posts/2023-09-06-Testing-Math.md

 Okay, so first class just got over.
 Very cool prof, he's written his own book for the subject and also a website for it!
 Do check out: [https://numphyspy.org](https://numphyspy.org).
 Also, I will *not* be sharing assignments publicly as it is a university course.

-What I do think would be cool is exploring the textbook as I read it in this blogpost!
+What I do think would be cool is exploring the textbook together as I read it. let's see how it goes!